-	As the tradition of trick or treating developed, the notion of wearing costumes on Halloween evolved.
+As the tradition of trick or treating developed, the notion of wearing scary costumes on Halloween evolved.
 Dressing up and wearing a mask, known as ‘mumming and guising’, was part of the elaborate tradition where children and the poor would knock on doors, offering snatches of song or verse and receiving food in return.
-It was believed that by dressing up as departed souls, you could protect themselves from your spirit as they wandered the night of Halloween.
+It was believed that by dressing up as departed souls, you could protect yourself from your spirit as they wandered the night of Halloween.

 Which leads us to…